Code-Institute-Submissions/moscarellar-ci-5/README.md

 # Improvements and Bugs

-This project will turn into a Common Placebook after this evaluation is finish.
+This project will turn into a Common Placebook after this evaluation is finished.
 During the evolution of the project, the Todo List was implemented.
 After some time developing this feature, I came with the idea of a Common Placebook, which is a way to store knowledge.

 This will requiere of Searching implementation into the todo list.